ckapucu/fullstack-home-credit-default-risk-prediction/README.md

 # Full Stack Home Credit Default Risk Prediction

-In this project I have deployed a prediction model to the cloud (Heroku) by using Flask on backend and VueJS on frontend.
+In this project, I have deployed a prediction model to the cloud (Heroku) by using Flask on the backend and VueJS on the frontend.

 Thanks to Ayşe Teğen, Semih Uslu, Simge Ilgım Horat and Züleyha Koç.
-This is a team-work.
-Home crefit default risk dataset consists of several data table in csv format.
+This is teamwork.
+Home credit default risk dataset consists of several data tables in CSV format.

-In the workload, I took the responsibility of studying the previous-applications data table and converting the final ensemble model (LightGBM + CatBoost) into a full stack web application.
+In the workload, I took the responsibility of studying the previous applications data table and converting the final ensemble model (LightGBM + CatBoost) into a full-stack web application.

 The content will be uploaded soon.

-Meanwhile you can visit and test the app on this address. https://home-credit-dsmlbc5.herokuapp.com/
+Meanwhile, you can visit and test the app at this address. https://home-credit-dsmlbc5.herokuapp.com/

 ## Authors